bioidiap/bob.ip.binseg/doc/usage/evaluation.rst

 In inference (or prediction) mode, we input data, the trained model, and output a CSV file containing the prediction outputs for every input image.

-To run inference, use the sub-command :ref:`predict <deepdraw.binseg.cli>` to run prediction on an existing dataset:
+To run inference, use the sub-command :ref:`predict <deepdraw.cli>` to run prediction on an existing dataset:

 .. code:: sh